-Help with A-level English language please!Watch
+Help with A-level English language please!Watch this thread

 We are studying two units at this point in time (I have two different teachers that teach them separately).
 One teaches language's diversity and change, while the other teaches child language development.
 I am immensely struggling with the latter.
 I cannot seem to wrap my head around it.

 I don't understand how to structure an essay on one of those transcripts with a child conversing with an adult and you have to use the IPA.
 I'm having trouble remembering all these new specialist terms (e.g. deletion, substitution etc.), and I am clueless as to when and how I can identify them in the transcript and use them appropriately in my essay.

 I also feel that GCSE English language didn't prepare me at all for its A-level counterpart.
 I am not transferring any of the skills I used back then for A-level.
 Will this change?

 It all seems rather convoluted.
 Any help would be much appreciated (resources also seem scarce).